-Due to the Coronaviurs pandemic, our surgery doors are closed, unless you have a face-to-face appointment.
-Please see below for the current procedures in surgery:
+Due to the Coronaviurs pandemic, please see below for the current procedures in surgery:

 - If you have anything to hand in, please leave it in the surgery letterbox.
 Please make sure your details are clearly written, alongside any information or requests for the surgery.

 - Due to high demand, please allow 5 working days for prescriptions to be processed at the current time.

 - If you are attending surgery, please note that only two people are allowed at the reception desk at any time.
-Our receptionists are busy answering the phones and the door, and will be with you as soon as possible.
+Our receptionists are busy answering the phones aswell, and will be with you as soon as possible.

-- If you are collecting anything from the surgery, reception will bring it out so you do not have to enter the surgery.
-Please collect non-urgent items after 2pm, as we are very busy in the mornings.
+- Please collect non-urgent items after 2pm, as we are very busy in the mornings.

 Bexley Coronavirus Helpline: 020 3045 5398